Timberwolves vs Hornets Prediction — AI Finds CAN'T MISS NBA Lines & Props (Nov 1)

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over mountains of data from every angle between the Timberwolves and Hornets and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over mountains of data from every past game between the Timberwolves and Hornets and using recursive machine learning and industry leading AI to boil down the data to a single cover probability.

-The Algorithm has been most fixated on the linear correlation of factor emotional bettors regularly put on Charlotte’s strength factors between a Timberwolves team going up against a possibly deflated Hornets team.
-In reality, the true game analytics might reflect a slight lean against one Vegas line in particular.
+Oddly enough, we’ve seen the AI has been most fixated on the trending emphasis knucklehead sportsbettors often put on coaching factors between a Timberwolves team going up against a possibly healthy Hornets team.
+In reality, the true game analytics might reflect a slight lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NBA AI picks for FREE now.